 - All-day battery life

 - Promised three years of software updates

 - Impressive cameras with 3x optical zoom

 - Sturdy design with fun color options

 - Not every color option is available everywhere

 Samsung Galaxy S20 FE Pricing & availability

 There are six color options available, including Cloud Navy, Cloud Lavender, Cloud Mint, Cloud Orange, Cloud Red, and Cloud White.
-At the moment, Cloud Orange is being offered as an online exclusive through Samsung.com, while Cloud Red is reserved for Verizon and U.S. Cellular customers.
-It appears that Cloud White isn't currently available to U.S. buyers.
+At the moment, Cloud Orange and Cloud White are being offered as online exclusives through Samsung.com, while Cloud Red is reserved for Verizon and U.S. Cellular customers.

 Samsung Galaxy S20 FE What I like